Tejas242/FloraFauna-ai/README.md

 - Create a `.env` file in root folder and add your gemini api key as `VITE_API_KEY=<API_KEY>`
 - Start the development server with `npm run dev`.
 - Access the app in your web browser at `http://localhost:3000`.

-## Roadmap

-### Implemented
-- [x] Integration with Gemini API for species identification.
-- [x] User-friendly interface for image upload and species identification.
-- [x] Species identification based on image upload.
-- [x] Initial setup of React framework for app development.
-- [x] Basic styling and layout for the app interface.

-### To be Implemented
-- [ ] Display of more educational content about identified species.
-- [ ] Responsive design for seamless user experience.
-- [ ] Integration with external databases for additional species information.
-- [ ] User accounts and personalized species identification history.
-- [ ] Social sharing features to encourage user engagement and knowledge sharing.
-- [ ] Advanced search and filtering options for species identification results.
-- [ ] Integration with mapping services to provide location-based species information.
-- [ ] Gamification elements to incentivize user participation in species identification and conservation efforts.
-- [ ] 3D Model Gallery based on availibility
-- [ ] Accessibility enhancements to ensure the app is usable by all users, including those with disabilities.
-- [ ] Offline functionality for species identification in areas with limited internet connectivity.
-(Not using API but a locally running model)

 ## Contributing
 We welcome contributions from the community to enhance the functionality and features of the App.
 To contribute, please follow these guidelines: